peterzimon/docs-api/content/index.md

 ## Errors

+The Content API will generate errors for the following cases:

+- Status 400: Badly formed queries e.g. filter parameters that are not correctly encoded
+- Status 401: Authentication failures e.g. unrecognised keys
+- Status 404: Unknown resources e.g. data which is not public
+- Status 500: Server errors e.g. where something has gone

-Errors are also presented in JSON, as an array of error objects.
+Errors are also formatted in JSON, as an array of error objects.
 The HTTP status code of the response along with the `errorType` property indicate the type of error.

 The `message` field is designed to provide clarity on what exactly has gone wrong.